- PrintArticle Summary

 Nitrites, specifically, affect the body somewhat differently than other inhalant substances.
 They relax smooth muscle tissue and dilate blood vessels, 1 and they are used frequently to enhance sexual encounters.
 Their use is associated with a high risk of spreading infectious diseases such as HIV/AIDS and hepatitis.1

-Inhalants not only impact a person’s physical health in negative ways, they are also detrimental to their mental health.
+Inhalants not only impact a person’s physical health in negative ways, but they are also detrimental to their mental health.
 Mental health side effects of inhalants may include:1

 - Anger and agitation.